-Veterinary Assisting Professional Fee: \$100/semester Veterinary Technology Professional Fee: \$300/semester
+Addl. fees Veterinary Assisting Professional Fee: \$100/semester Veterinary Technology Professional Fee: \$300/semester

-Visit the Windward Community College website for most current information about tuition and fees.
+Visit windward.hawaii.edu for most current information about tuition and fees.

 Credit Courses

 All tuition and fee charges at University of Hawai'i campuses are subject to change in accordance with requirements of state law and/or action by the Board of Regents or the University administration.